AkishinoShiame/Documentation/CUDA 8 and Ubuntu 1604 setup/Readme.md

 ==============================<br />
 Now for the fix<br />
 <br />
-    Log into your account in the TTY.<br />
+    Log into your account in the TTY.
-    Run '''sudo apt-get purge nvidia-*'''.<br />
+    Run `sudo apt-get purge nvidia-*`.
-    Run '''sudo add-apt-repository ppa:graphics-drivers/ppa''' and then '''sudo apt-get update'''.<br />
+    Run `sudo add-apt-repository ppa:graphics-drivers/ppa` and then `sudo apt-get update`.
-    Run '''sudo apt-get install nvidia-current nvidia-settings'''.<br />
+    Run `sudo apt-get install nvidia-current nvidia-settings`.
-    Reboot and your graphics issue should be fixed.<br />
+    Reboot and your graphics issue should be fixed.
 <br />
 ==============================<br />
 <br />